ibarwick/firebird_fdw/README.md

   Pass the column name to Firebird as a quoted identifier.
 See section See "[Identifier case handling](#identifier-case-handling)" for details.
   `firebird_fdw` 1.2.0 and later.

+- **implicit_bool_type**

+  Set this option on a `BOOLEAN` column to `true` to indicate that the corresponding column in the Firebird table is a integer column which should be treated as an implicit `BOOLEAN` type.

+  It is assumed that the Firebird column contain one of:
+    - `0` to indicate `FALSE`
+    - any other value to indicate `TRUE`
+    - `NULL`

+  The implied boolean values will be transparently translated to PostgreSQL `BOOLEAN` values. `WHERE` clauses with implicit boolean expressions will be pushed down to Firebird in the same way as normal boolean expressions.

+  This is an experimental feature in `firebird_fdw` 1.2.0 and requires that the server-level option `implicit_bool_type` is also set to `true`.

+  If the Firebird server is version 2.5.x, this option does not need to be set and `firebird_fdw` will automatically assume that the Firebird column represents an implicit boolean.
+This functionality may work on earlier Firebird versions but has not been tested with them.

 Note that while PostgreSQL allows a foreign table to be defined without any columns, `firebird_fdw` will raise an error as soon as any operations